rollover the hotspots to check the conditions

 Although they require little grooming, Great Danes are still prone to a number of hereditary and congenital conditions that can adversely affect their health – not to mention your budget.
 Some of the conditions and illnesses Great Danes are prone to include heart problems such as dilated cardiomyopathy and aortic stenosis; skeletal issues such as cervical vertebral instability (Wobbler syndrome); skin conditions such as demodicosis; and eye problems such as entropion.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Great Dane inherits more than just a king-sized love of others, you’re covered.